mohsin-ashraf/machine-learning/README.md

 # machine-learning
 ## 01-a-gentle-introduction-to-machine-learning
-In this we used the supervised algorithms for machine learning like LogisticRegression, KNeighborsClassifier and SVM
+In this tutorial we used the supervised algorithms for machine learning like LogisticRegression, KNeighborsClassifier and SVM